Giymo11/genai/compose-setup/README.md

 # Compose Setup

-This directory contains a Docker Compose setup that orchestrates two services:
+This directory contains a Docker Compose setup that orchestrates multiple services:
 - **MCP Server**: A Python REST API server running on port 5005
 - **React App**: A frontend application running on port 5050
+- **ChromaDB (Vector DB for RAG)**: Running on port 8001

 ## Prerequisites